su-ntu-sctp/ai-3.5-data-structures-and-algorithms-p2/lesson.md

 Java does not provide a built-in `Tree` class, but it provides **TreeMap** and **TreeSet** which use internal tree structures (Red-Black Trees) to maintain sorted data.
 At this stage, we focus on **understanding how trees work conceptually**, rather than implementing complex versions.

-Let’s simulate a simple tree using nested arrays (since classes are not yet taught):
+Let's simulate a simple tree using nested arrays (since classes are not yet taught):
 ```java
 public class SimpleTree {
   public static void main(String[] args) {